RKS244256/Grade-10-Notes/History/WW2/WW2_CHC2D0.md

 #### Auschwitz-Birkenau

 Most infamous death camp.
-Over 2 million were killed including Anne Frank.
-A Jewish teenager whose diary has become a notable primary source.
+Over 2 million were killed in this camp.

 ![Auschwitz|400](Auschwitz.jpeg)